wp-plugins/insite-for-wp-personalization-made-easy/readme.txt

 == Upgrade Notice ==

+= 1.4.0 =
+* Upgrade that contains new features including selecting on which page notification will run and more mobile related stuff.
+People who don't upgrade the plugin will still see the changes as most of the changes are done on the inSite backend servers.

 = 1.3.0 =
 * Upgrade that contains new features including stats for inSites and html editing for notification bars.
 People who don't upgrade the plugin will still see the changes as most of the changes are done on the inSite backend servers.